ronboger/ronboger.github.io/projects.md

 What if the most creative minds channeled their focus into solving the most impactful problems of today?
 Imagine if we could apply the ingenuity that powers the most profound technology into the most fundamental of all human concerns: health.
 MedHacks is the start.

 I founded and led the creation of the first <a href="http://medhacks.org">MedHacks</a>, and currently advise as executive chairman.
 MedHacks 1.0 attracted over 400 participants from 25 universities and 3 countries to hack health Oct 2-4, 2015.
 Due to our success, I was invited to speak at Hackcon IV and gave talk on digital health and medtech innovation.
 Now in its third year of existence, MedHacks has established relationships with numerous incubators, tech companies, academics centers, and VC firms.
-We're always looking for great organizations to partner with - if you'd like to get in touch shoot me an email at <a href="mailto:ron@medhacks.org">ron@medhacks.org</a> :).
+We're always looking for great organizations to partner with - shoot me an email if you'd like to get in touch.

 ---